hannasv/ms/README.md

 # MS
-This repository contains the code used to comduct experiments and anaysis.
+This repository contains the material used in my MS thesis.